Best Practice: Francotyp-Postalia AG

 Successful integration of Digital Asset Management Systems at Francotyp-Postalia AG

-An interview with Karl Rainer Thiel - Vice President Corporate Marketing/Brand Management at Francotyp-Postalia Holding AG & Gert Geidel - Software developer at Infopark AG
+An interview with Karl Rainer Thiel - Vice President Corporate Marketing/Brand Management at Francotyp-Postalia Holding AG & Gert Geidel - Software developer at Infopark Group GmbH

 The global brand communication of Francotyp-Postalia - in ten countries with own subsidiaries and through its own dealer network in 40 additional countries – took up the challenge of managing digital assets, such as images, texts or videos.
 So that Francotyp-Postalia can communicate faster, more consistently and more cost-effectively on brands and products, it was essential that this process be optimized.
 The solution: Infopark developed on the basis of the FP-own web platform in the cloud, a customized central Digital Asset Management System (DAM), which provides a global and more effective way of working for everyone.
 Conclusion: The solution saves FP time, nerves and money and therefore creates room for other important tasks and projects.